resource-watch/slate/source/includes/api/_query.md

 }
 ```

 Like with the other supported providers, you can use a SQL-like syntax to query datasets stored both in NASA NEX-GDDP or in Loca.
-However, these datasets always contain geo-referenced data, and so they expect that you always provide either a `lat` + `lon` pair, or a `geostore` id.
+However, these datasets always contain geo-referenced data, and so they expect that you always provide either a `lat` + `lon` pair, or a `geostore` id, in order to filter the returned data.
+If you don't provide either a geostore id or a lat+lon pair, the request will fail with status code `400 Bad Request`, with the following message: `No coordinates provided.
+Include geostore or lat & lon`.

 The examples on the side allow you to understand how you can provide either the `geostore` id or the `lat` + `lon` combination.